protontypes/open-sustainable-technology/README.md

 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.
 - [cf-python](https://github.com/NCAS-CMS/cf-python) - A CF-compliant Earth Science data analysis library.
 - [CF Checker](https://github.com/cedadev/cf-checker) - The CF Checker is a utility that checks the contents of a NetCDF file complies with the Climate and Forecasts (CF) Metadata Convention.
+- [cfdm](https://github.com/NCAS-CMS/cfdm) - Fully implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
 - [netcdf-fortran](https://github.com/Unidata/netcdf-fortran) - The Unidata network Common Data Form (netCDF) in Fortran is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.
 - [netcdf-c](https://github.com/Unidata/netcdf-c) - The Unidata network Common Data Form (netCDF) in C is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.
 - [netcdf-python](https://github.com/Unidata/netcdf4-python) - The Unidata network Common Data Form (netCDF) in Python is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.